avarga/tkpath/doc/README.txt

             If -units is 'bbox' coordinates run from 0 to 1 and are relative the items bounding box.
 If -units is 'userspace' then they are defined in absolute coordinates but in the space of the items coordinate system.
-It defaults to {0 0 1 0}.
+It defaults to {0 0 1 0}, left to right.
         -matrix {{a b} {c d} {tx ty}}
             sets a specific transformation for the gradient pattern only.
 	    NB: not sure about the order transforms, see -units.
         -units bbox|userspace sets the units of the transition coordinates.
             See above.
 Defaults to bbox.
-Not implemented in the Tk and GDI backends.

     The options for radial gradients are the same as for linear gradients except that the -lineartransition is replaced by a -radialtransition: